Determination of pH in wine

 CDR WineLab® allows to determine the pH in wine and must thanks to a colorimetric reaction, whose results are correlated to the OIV results, based on an electrochemical reaction.

 This parameter influences the vinification and conservation of wine.
-The range of pH value is approximately 3.00 – 4.00, even if there is no a legal limit.
+The range of pH value is approximately 3.00 – 4.00, even if there is no legal limit.

 The CDR WineLab® method does not require any electrode, neither any maintenance or calibration.